He’s here – Slender Man just got its first trailer.

-Seriously, it looks as though Slender Man won’t be pulling any punches.
+Seriously, it looks as though the upcoming horror won’t be pulling any punches.

 Back in 2009, Something Awful forum user Eric Knudson posted a couple of photoshopped images which depicted a tall, well-dressed supernatural creature tormenting some children.
 It wasn’t long before other users began to elaborate on his creation, and thus Slender Man was born.